schalkventer/react-html-connector/README.md

 ```

 ##### `connectorInstance.connect.component <React Component>` _required_
 The React (or React-like) component that will be bound to a specific `data-component` attribute in your template.

+##### `connectorInstance.connect.name <string>` _required_
-Retrieves the `name` property of the React component and uses it to find the corresponding `data-component` value.
-You can have multiple `data-component` attributes in a template to initialise multiple instances of a component.
-Note that value in the `data-component` attribute is case sensitive.
+The string value used in the `data-component` attribute of the HTML node you want to target.
+You can have multiple of the same `data-component` string in a template to initialise multiple instances of a component.
+Note that the node itself (and everything inside) will be swapped out for the React component.

 ##### `connectorInstance.connect.query <Object | function>` _optional | default: {}_
 Object literal that instructs what (and how) values should be parsed from your template into props and passed to the component.
 The object passed to this parameter uses a custom schema, loosely inspired by [GraphQl](https://graphql.org/).
 This schema will be documented in more detail at some point (See [Issue #2](https://github.com/schalkventer/react-html-connector/issues/2).